Vizitest/docs/Writerside/topics/Beta-Status.md

 ### Phase 1
 Available in the first 3 months after the Version 1 release.

+- AI support for the generation of Groups and Values.
+Our first version should be available in early February 2024.
 - Passing data from an endpoint response to another endpoint in a single test configuration.
 - Server Side Scripting - Pre- and post-request hooks.
 Examine and manipulate data. generate your own dynamic test cases from databases, lookup tables etc. Packages/modules for Typescript, Java and C# with more to follow.
 - Regression Testing - integrate tests into any CI/CD workflow.
-- AI support for the generation of Groups and Values.

 ### Phase 2
 Available in the 3 months following Phase 1.